Verona Arena: Ancient history

-Bust of Emperor Gallienus, who incorporated the Verona amphitheatre into the new city walls.
+A bust of Emperor Gallienus, who incorporated the Verona amphitheatre into the new city walls.

-Much of the amphitheatre’s history in antiquity remains obscure, though some insights can be gleaned from events involving Roman Verona.
-The city played a role in the war between Vitellius and Vespasian, with the latter selecting Verona as a stronghold due to its surrounding open fields, ideal for deploying cavalry.
+Much of the amphitheatre’s history in antiquity remains obscure.
+The city played a role in the war between Vitellius and Vespasian in 69 AD. with the latter selecting Verona as a stronghold due to its surrounding open fields, ideal for deploying cavalry.
 However, the city walls had become inadequate, partly because the amphitheatre stood just outside them.
 To address this, Vespasian ordered the construction of a rampart and the excavation of the Adigetto, a long moat south of the city center that remained in use into the Middle Ages.
 This project confirms that by 69 AD, the amphitheatre was already built.

 Emperor Gallienus faced prolonged conflicts to repel the 3rd-century barbarian invasions, employing Verona in his innovative elastic defense strategy, which relied on key cities such as Mediolanum, Verona, and Aquileia.
-In 265, he decided to refurbish Verona’s late Republican walls and construct a new 550-meter section of curtain wall to finally encompass the Arena, resolving the issue of its dominant position outside the earlier Republican defenses.
+In 265, he refurbished Verona’s late Republican walls and construct a new 550-meter section of curtain wall to encompass the Arena, resolving the issue of its dominant position outside the earlier Republican defenses.

 In 1874, Antonio Pompei conducted excavations around the Arena, uncovering the foundations of the Gallienus walls, which ran 5 meters from the amphitheatre.
-It was also discovered that these walls intersected the rainwater drainage channels, though the Arena remained usable for spectacles thanks to an alternative solution: a large central well, identified in the 18th century.
+It was discovered that these walls intersected the rainwater drainage channels, though the Arena remained usable for spectacles thanks to an alternative solution: a large central well, identified in the 18th century.
 However, the drainage system became less efficient, marking the beginning of the amphitheatre’s decline.